-This is me shortly after coming home from deportation.
+This is my deportation certificate.

 I was taken to Sachsenhausen with the last transport in October 1944.
 In Sachsenhausen there was an international demonstration lager (camp) under the guidance of the Red Cross.
 There we were together with POWs.

 They were not taken for work as we were.
 We were together in the barracks and they got a monthly parcel from the International Red Cross.
 They shared the contents of the parcels among the ten people in the barracks.

 Every morning at five we were taken in closed train cars from Sachsenhausen to Oragenburg, to an aeroplane factory which belonged to a company called Henkel.